uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

       > ubos-install /dev/sda

 #.
-Shut down the EspressoBIN and turn off power.
+Shut down the ESPRESSObin and turn off power.

 #.
-Remove the SD card from your EspressoBIN.
+Remove the SD card from your ESPRESSObin.
 If you created a UBOS staff,
    insert the staff into the USB port.
-Then, connect the EspressoBIN's USB power port to your computer.
+Then, connect the ESPRESSObin's USB power port to your computer.

 #.
 From your computer, attach a serial terminal.
 How to do that depends on your operating
    system.
-The EspressoBIN site has a
+The ESPRESSObin site has a
    `description <http://wiki.espressobin.net/tiki-index.php?page=Serial+connection>`_ how to do this for Windows and Linux.
 The baudrate is 115200.

 #.
-Connect the 12V power supply to your EspressoBIN.
+Connect the 12V power supply to your ESPRESSObin.

 #.
 When prompted on the serial terminal, interrupt the boot process by pressing a key.
 You
    get a promot that looks like: